klarson1016/Black-Jack/README.txt

 ### Play Game Here!(Black-Jack.surge.sh)

 Why I chose Black Jack:
 Black Jack was a game my soilders and I enjoyed that helped us bond while we were deployed to Afghanistan.
-It was a healthy way for us pass the time wihile waiting for our next mission.
+It was a healthy way for us pass the time while waiting for our next mission.

 ## PseudoCode
 #### 1. Define required veiriables: